 In Class 8, speaking, reading, and writing continue to be practiced, but a real-life application of learning a foreign language is now applied.
 Students look at where in the world French is spoken and how and why languages enrich our life.
 French culture is studied in numerous creative ways, with the hope that the students will travel and use their French in the future.

 Class 8 students begin using electric sewing machines.
 Machine safety, threading, tension, identifying parts, changing the needle, and winding the bobbin are all part of the discussion and practice in handwork.
 All students have hands-on experience with pattern layout, straight of grain binding, simple sewing pattern alteration, and proper pinning and cutting of clothing.
 In keeping with the theme of the Industrial Revolution studied in the fall, the students work assembly-line fashion pinning: measuring and sewing the different stages in the sewing project.

 Class 8 students play many sports and practice the skills and drills associated with them.
 Physical fitness is emphasized.

-Class 8 students participate in many trips, starting with a week-long High Ropes Course, followed by a several-day snow camping\backpacking trip, and finishing off with a week-long year-end trip such as Tall Ship Sailing, Ocean Canoeing , Horse Pack Trip.
+Class 8 students participate in many trips.
+The fall may start with a week-long High Ropes Course or a 4-day canoe trip, for example, followed by a several-day snow camping\backpacking trip, and finishing off with a week-long year-end trip such as tall ship sailing, ocean kayaking , or horse packing.